wall121sa1/intel-quartz/watcher/watcher_readme.md

 Publish: Click "Publish to Obsidian".

+4a.
+Resolve locations for the map view

+Use Settings > Locations to review ambiguous place names, pick a suggested coordinate, or enter latitude/longitude manually.
+Saved resolutions are written to the sidecar JSON so the Fuseki sync prefers your confirmed positions over automatic guesses.

 5. The Output

 Approved articles are saved to the vault_data/ directory (or your configured path) in the following structure: vault_data/{Source_Name}/{Year}/{Month}/{Day}/{Article_Title}.md

+If you're running the bundled Quartz frontend via `docker compose up quartz`, that container mounts the same `watcher-vault` volume at `docs/watcher_vault` so the published Markdown files are indexed and searchable automatically.

 ⚙️ Configuration